commaai/commavq/README.md

 A world model is a model that can predict the next state of the world given the observed previous states and actions.

-World models are essential to training all kinds of AI agents, especially self-driving models.
+World models are essential to training all kinds of intelligent agents, especially self-driving models.

 commaVQ contains:
 - encoder/decoder models used to heavily compress driving scenes